mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 The second point: I think in Chinese Buddhism, Buddhism was transmitted into China from India not systematically.
 Whatever kind of scriptures they found, they tried to bring to China and started to translate into Chinese.
 So they didn't know the systematical Buddhist teaching.
 So their Buddhist thoughts were very mixed up.
 They didn't know.
 The more Buddhist scriptures were handed down to China, the more they realized it was necessary for them to systematize Buddhist teaching.
 So that is the period of the time, the 3rd century and 4th century, they tried to understand Buddhist teaching philosophically and systematically.

-Mainly the Buddhist teaching had been seen [...] based on the *Prajnaparamita* teaching.
+Mainly the Buddhist teaching had been seen [...] based on the *Prajñāpāramitā* teaching.
 There are mainly five systems of scriptures.
-First one is families of the *Prajnaparamita* sutras.
+First one is families of the *Prajñāpāramitā* sutras.
 This teaching was very important for them, because it is a central teaching based on emptiness.
 And also next the *Avatamsaka Sutra*, because the *Avatamsaka Sutra* emphasizes the intrinsic teaching of the truth; intrinsic truth.
 Very essential teaching of Buddhism, which guides people to touch directly intrinsic nature of the truth. [...]
 And next is the *Saddharma Pundarika* sutra, which stresses the unity of the existence as oneness.
 And also *Nirvana Sutra*, which mentions the eternal life of a buddha.
 So those Buddhist teachings systematically were understood by Chinese Buddhists in those days. (*Transcriber’s Note:* It is later clarified that he meant four, not five.)

 And then Zhiyi, the founder of the Tendai – in Japanese we say Chigi, “Chi-Gi” – who lived from 538 to 597, systematized the Buddhist teachings in a different way, based on the *Saddhama Pundarika* sutra.
 So this is Tendai teaching.